FOR IMMEDIATE RELEASE

 July 2, 2020

-UCLA LATINO POLICY AND POLITICS INITIATIVE STATEMENT ON THE COMPLETE EXCLUSION OF LATINOS IN TODAY’S SELECTION OF FIRST EIGHT MEMBERS OF CALIFORNIA’S 2020 CITIZENS REDISTRICTING COMMISSION
+UCLA LATINO POLICY AND POLITICS INSTITUTE STATEMENT ON THE COMPLETE EXCLUSION OF LATINOS IN TODAY’S SELECTION OF FIRST EIGHT MEMBERS OF CALIFORNIA’S 2020 CITIZENS REDISTRICTING COMMISSION

 Today, the first eight members of the 14-member 2020 Citizens Redistricting Commission were randomly selected from a list of applicants delivered by the Legislature on June 26.
 Of the eight members, who will be responsible for selecting the next six members of the commission, no Latinos were selected.

-Sonja Diaz, Founding Executive Director of the UCLA Latino Policy and Politics Initiative, issued the following statement in response:
+Sonja Diaz, Founding Executive Director of the UCLA Latino Policy and Politics Institute, issued the following statement in response:

 “The lack of representation in today’s selection of the first eight members of California’s 2020 Citizens Redistricting Commission is a disservice to the 39 percent of Latinos in our state whose contributions led to the state being the world’s fifth-largest economy.
 Latinos are the only racial/ethnic group to be underrepresented throughout the Commission’s application process.